How the charges in Harvey Weinstein's trial work, and why Annabella Sciorra's testimony is so vital - Local News 8

 In all, Weinstein faces five charges: first-degree criminal sexual act, first-degree rape, third-degree rape and two counts of predatory sexual assault.

 The two first-degree charges are each punishable by at least five years and a maximum of 25 years in prison.
-The third-degree rape charge is punishable by probation up to four years in prison.
+The third-degree rape charge is punishable by probation up to four years.
 The predatory sexual assault charges come with a sentence of 10 years up to life in prison.

 But several of those charges are either/or counts, or what’s known as “alternative” charges.
 Weinstein can only be convicted of, at most, two charges — one based on Mann’s allegations and one based on Haley’s.